ANIRUDH-333/Logistic-Regression/README.md

 Following is a visualization graph for sigmoid function.
 ![alt text](https://github.com/ANIRUDH-333/Logistic-Regression/blob/main/sigmoid.png?raw=true)

-### Purpose of this repo
-Have answered all these [questions](https://github.com/ANIRUDH-333/Logistic-Regression/blob/main/questions.pdf)

 ### Contribute
 I would be happy to resolve any queries related to this and open to any additions or changes in the repo.